What is Last Aid?

 4. Final Goodbyes

-Each section is 45 minutes long, and there is a chance for participants to get involved with the discussions.
+Opportunity is provided for participants to get involved with the discussions.

 This topic was most interesting for me:

 - “death plan/funeral plan, recognition that end of life care can be difficult and stressful”

 - “Normalising death can only be a positive and increasing the awareness around final stages of life”